Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's game between the Florida Atlantic Owls (34-3) and Kansas State Wildcats (26-9) going head to head at Madison Square Garden has a projected final score of 73-71 (based on our computer prediction) in favor of Florida Atlantic, so expect a tight matchup.
+Saturday's contest between the Florida Atlantic Owls (34-3) and Kansas State Wildcats (26-9) squaring off at Madison Square Garden has a projected final score of 73-71 (based on our computer prediction) in favor of Florida Atlantic, so it should be a tight matchup.
 The game will tip off at 6:09 PM ET on March 25.

-Based on our computer prediction, Florida Atlantic should cover the point spread, which currently sits at 2.5.
-The two sides are projected to eclipse the 143.5 total.
+According to our computer prediction, Florida Atlantic is projected to cover the spread (2.5) versus Kansas State.
+The two teams are projected to come in below the 144.5 total.

 Kansas State vs. Florida Atlantic Game Info & Odds